 When we get together we’ll take some posed portraits because, let’s face it, you’re freakin’ adorable.

-But if you give me your time and trust, and an opportunity comes about for me to capture something awkwardly endearing,
+But if you give me your time and trust, we can also have the awkwardly endearing,

 Its very brave, being seen.

 If you have a little courage, I have a camera.
 Your ordinary is more extraordinary than you realize.
 Until, of course, someone shows it to you and it takes your breath away.